“Never say no to a difficult problem and always say yes to an opportunity for improvement.”

 In 1998 our presidents and the chairman of the Board of Directors made this statement.
 The founders of The New Britain Rest Home never gave up on what they believed was possible, so we continue to live by that philosophy today.

-The New Britain Rest Home, as it was originally known, was founded by Mayor George J. Coyle in 1941, and staffed by the Daughters of Mary of the Immaculate Conception.
+The New Britain Rest Home, as it was originally known, was founded by Mayor George J. Coyle and Dr. William J. Watson in 1941, and staffed by the Daughters of Mary of the Immaculate Conception.
 It served as a place of rest for those with tuberculosis and later served as the primary facility for area victims of the polio epidemic.
 Our rehabilitation program began shortly after in the 1950s, a time when the iron lung was used to aid in breathing.
-Today, with the increased availability of high technology, and after much growth in care services and size, Hospital for Special Care is the only long-term acute-care (LTAC) hospital in the nation serving both adults and children.
+Today, with the increased availability of high technology, and after much growth in care services and size, Hospital for Special Care is one of only two long-term acute-care (LTAC) hospitals in the nation serving both adults and children.

 Hospital for Special Care Milestones